Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution

-Our contributions to these aspects of OSDA are thus the following: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Leverage and improve constrained learning rule for \osr{}:} We develop \ours{} (Constrained Learning for Open-set Recognition), a scalable method to train models for \osr{} (\cref{sec:solutions}).
-Our work builds on a method developed for a special case of our setting, where small models are trained and there are no known classes \citep{wald2023birds}.
-Our architectural and algorithmic improvements enable us to work effectively with large models and complex, high-dimensional datasets such as images and text.
-Our theoretical contributions, explain why and when the method performs favorably in the large scale regime. \item{\textbf{Formal results on identifiability under background shift:}} We characterize sufficient conditions for identifiability of the novel class and analyze sample efficiency of \ours{} on a problem that captures key aspects of \osr{} with expressive models (\cref{sec:overparam_theory}).
-While prior work \citep{garg22adaptation} shows that \osr{} under label shift among non-novel instances is solvable under weaker assumptions than our separability condition, we prove that these assumptions fail to handle the more general case of background shift (see Lemma~\ref{lem:impossibility_lemma}).
-Using linear–Gaussian framework, we characterize problem regimes where \ours{} significantly outperforms a standard domain-discriminator baseline, especially when novel classes are rare.
+Our contributions to these aspects of OSDA are thus the following: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Leverage and improve constrained learning rule for \osr{}:} We develop \ours{} (Constrained Learning for Open-set Recognition), a scalable method for \osr{} (\cref{sec:solutions}) that extends \citet{wald2023birds}'s small-model, no-known-class setting via architectural and algorithmic improvements effective for large models and high-dimensional image and text data.
+Our theory explains why and when the method performs favorably in the large-scale regime. \item{\textbf{Formal results on identifiability under background shift:}} We characterize sufficient conditions for identifiability of the novel class and analyze sample efficiency of \ours{} on a problem capturing key aspects of \osr{} with expressive models (\cref{sec:overparam_theory}).
+While \citet{garg22adaptation} solve \osr{} under label shift with assumptions weaker than our separability, we prove these fail under the more general background shift (Lemma~\ref{lem:impossibility_lemma}).
+In a linear-Gaussian framework, we further characterize regimes where \ours{} significantly outperforms a standard domain-discriminator baseline, especially when novel classes are rare.

 \item \textbf{Comprehensive empirical validation across diverse data modalities and datasets:} Extensive experiments across image and text classification (\cref{sec:experiments}) confirm our theoretical findings.
 We observe that background shift substantially degrades \osr{} baselines, whereas our enhanced adaptation of the constrained learning rule, \ours{}, achieves superior performance on CIFAR100 \citep{Krizhevsky09learningmultiplecifar}, Amazon Reviews \citep{ni_justifying_2019} and SUN397 \citep{jianxiong2010sun397}.
 Notably, \ours{} remains robust even when the novel class constitutes a small portion of $\datatarget$, where other methods tend to struggle. \end{itemize}